jaymesss/rv_paychecks/README.md

 The following must be executed on your MySQL database:

-ALTER TABLE `players` ADD paychecks INT DEFAULT '0'
+`ALTER TABLE players ADD paychecks INT DEFAULT 0`

 Open `qb-core/server/functions.lua` and CTRL + F for `function PaycheckInterval()`